 High blood glucose (sugar) levels and high blood pressure can damage the kidneys and prevent them from functioning properly or even cause them to fail completely.
 Kidney disease is a serious complication associated with diabetes.

 The kidneys are two bean-shaped organs located just below the ribs, near the back.
-They filter the blood, removing waste through the urine.
-The kidneys also regulate the amount of fluid and salts in the body and are important in controlling blood pressure.
+Their job is to filter the blood so that waste is removed through the urine.
+The kidneys also regulate the amount of fluid and salt in the body and are important in controlling blood pressure.

-Diabetes can also affect kidneys by damaging the nerves that tell you when your bladder is full.
+Diabetes can also affect the nerves that tell you when your bladder is full.
 The pressure from a full bladder can damage the kidneys.
-As well, if urine remains in the bladder for a long time, it can increase your risk of developing a urinary tract infection, which can spread to the bladder.
+If urine remains in the bladder for a long time, it can increase your risk of developing a urinary tract infection, which can spread to the bladder.

 Prevention & treatment of kidney disease

-The development and progression of kidney disease are closely linked to high blood glucose (sugar), high blood pressure and smoking.
+Kidney disease is closely linked to high blood sugar, high blood pressure and smoking.
 The best way to prevent or delay kidney damage is to:

-Have your blood cholesterol checked annually and keep it at target, which is an LDL-cholesterol level of 2.0 mmol/L for most individuals.
+- have your blood cholesterol checked annually and keep it at target

-Follow a healthy meal plan.
-If you have protein in your urine, a dietitian may recommend that you reduce the amount of salt and/or protein in your diet.
+- follow a healthy meal plan (if you have protein in your urine, a dietitian may recommend other changes to your diet)